Fall, Spring, Academic Year

 Click the Application tab.

-Designed for students with at least four semesters of college-level Spanish (or the equivalent), the Liberal Arts program at Universitat Pompeu Fabra aims to help students develop skills and competency in the Spanish language while studying Spanish history, politics, and culture.
+Designed for students with 4-5 semesters of college level Spanish (or the equivalent), the Liberal Arts program at Universitat Pompeu Fabra aims to help students develop skills and competency in the Spanish language while studying Spanish history, politics, and culture.
 Excursions and homestays or a student residence option in the vibrant city of Barcelona contribute to students' cultural immersion and development of language skills.
 This program is administered by the Council on International Educational Exchange (CIEE), on behalf of an academic consortium of which the University of Iowa is a member.
 UI participants on the program join a group of students from other U.S. colleges and universities.

 Students complete an intensive Spanish language course that meets for the first few weeks of the semester and then choose among advanced language electives for the remainder of the semester.
 In addition, students choose courses from a range of courses for foreigners from the local University, regular courses with Spanish students, and an internship.
 All courses are taught in Spanish.
 Students are expected to take at least one course direct enrollment at UPF.

 In addition to Spanish language classes, all students take a CIEE culture course and, depending on language level, choose courses in English or Spanish from UPF’s Hispanic and European Studies Program (HESP) and/or from UPF’s regular University course offerings in history, humanities, international relations, law, and political science.
 Students with are expected to take all classes in Spanish from among the offerings of CIEE, HESP, and UPF.
-Liberal Arts students also have the possibility of doing a business internship for credit.
+Liberal Arts students also have the possibility of securing an internship while in Barcelona.

 Barcelona is the capital of Catalonia, a region in northeastern Spain with its own distinctive history, culture, and language.
 The Catalonian traditions of initiative, hard work, and creativity, combined with the continuous influx of different cultures from other parts of Europe, Spain, and more recently Africa, Asia, and Latin America, have endowed the city with a unique vitality and rich cultural and artistic heritage.